Expert medical and surgical care in Thailand

 Bilateral vs Unilateral Reversal

-Both sides are always explored, but the findings may differ — one side may need vasovasostomy while the other needs vasoepididymostomy.
+Both sides are always explored, but the findings may differ.
+One side may need vasovasostomy while the other needs vasoepididymostomy.
 The surgeon makes the decision independently for each side based on intraoperative findings.
 Bilateral reversal maximises the chance of sperm return.

 • Both sides explored independently during the same operation